dotmpe/x-docker/ReadMe.md

   However, there is no easy way I can see to find the previous build ID.
   Short of spinning up the image for an older tag and checking for markers placed during the previous build.

-- Multiple autobuilds from one GIT repo works well, but the one issue is the description that gets updated from the generic project ReadMe.
-Not good.
+- Multiple autobuilds from one GIT repo works well, but it has issues.
+  One issue is the description that gets updated from the generic project ReadMe.

   `highland builder`\ 's ``get_readme`` would allow for ``README.md`` to take precedence over secondary matches (``[Rr][Ee][Aa][Dd][Mm][Ee]*``). [#]